FanYinnhong/LTSim/README.md

 ## Objectives

-Develop a light simulation platform for traffic research.
+Develop a simulation platform for traffic research.

-The LTSim have little renders for the convenience of traffic research.
+The LTSim have light renders for the convenience of traffic research.

 ## Versions